The Virtual Currency Regulation Review: Switzerland

 FINMA generally has a favourable approach towards blockchain technology, but it monitors cautiously all market participants to ensure that the Swiss blockchain network remains free of fraud, in particular in the context of ICOs.
 It regularly highlights the risks involved for investors, and is committed to take actions against ICO business models violating or circumventing regulatory laws.

-A recent example is the launch in July 2018 of enforcement proceedings by FINMA against Envion AG, a Swiss mining company, for a breach of Swiss financial regulations in the context of its ICO.
-This resulted in FINMA ruling that the company conducted a deposit-taking activity without being duly licensed as a bank18 and ordering that the company enter bankruptcy liquidation.
+An example is the launch in July 2018 of enforcement proceedings by FINMA against Envion AG, a Swiss mining company, for a breach of Swiss financial regulations in the context of its ICO.
+This resulted in FINMA ruling that the company conducted a deposit-taking activity without being duly licensed as a bank16 and ordering that the company enter bankruptcy liquidation.

 Regulation of issuers and sponsors

-In regards to the legal form for issuers of tokens, two types of forms are generally used: a foundation and a joint-stock corporation.
+In regard to the legal form for issuers of tokens, two types of forms are generally used: a foundation and a joint-stock corporation.